jacksonp/manlib/README.md

 manlib
 ======

 This script helps create a library of Linux/BSD man pages, and keep it up-to-date.
-This library can be used for any project, it's currently used on [mankier.com](http://www.mankier.com/).

 Install npm dependencies: